 All bookings can be changed or cancelled up to 24 hours prior to departure.

-To change or cancel an award ticket, you need to call LifeMiles customer service.
+To change or cancel a reward ticket, you need to call LifeMiles customer service.
 As there is no office in Australia, we recommend calling the US one on +1 800 284 2622.

-To change an award ticket, there is a fee of US$150 and the origin and destination must be exactly the same airports.
-So, for example, if your destination is Tokyo Narita, you can’t change it to Tokyo Haneda.
+To change an award ticket, there is a fee of US$150.
+Plus, the origin and destination (including the specific airport) must be exactly the same as you’d booked previously.
+So if your destination is Tokyo Narita, for example, you can’t change it to Tokyo Haneda.

 Summing up